 While there are a variety to visit, here are the ones I always recommend to my friends for a Whidbey Island day trip:

 - Comforts of Whidbey – They have a variety of whites, reds, sparkling, and dessert wine to try.
 The winery overlooks a vineyard, a peak of the ocean, and even a few llamas roaming around.
 You can also stay here overnight in their bed and breakfast upstairs (I’ve done this and had a very relaxing experience).

 - Blooms Winery – Pictured above, Blooms has evolved from a small winery to a full restaurant with amazing local food.
 You can come here to sit outside on their deck and wine taste, or you can enjoy dinner while listening to live music during your Whidbey Island one day trip.
-They also have a fun gift shop where I always pick up a new wine-related item.
+They also have a fun gift shop (perfect for unique Seattle gifts) where I always pick up a new wine-related item.

 - Dancing Fish Vineyards – This winery is my favorite when it’s sunny outside, as they have a huge outdoor area.
 You can walk up to the vineyards, enjoy your wine tasting on the patio, or even play lawn games.
 You’ll want to come here if you’re on a Whidbey day trip with kids, as they’ll love playing outside while you sip wine.

 Similar to other islands like Vashon Island, there are many hikes on Whidbey Island, but my favorite is Ebey’s Landing Trail.
 This hike is an easy 5.6-mile roundtrip trail with only 260 feet elevation gain, so it’s easy for most skill levels.
 Ebey’s Landing is also one of my favorite winter hikes in Washington.